-For the variety of counseling services offered for those in Kalamazoo, Portage, Mattawan, Texas Corners, and the surrounding areas of Southwest Michigan, I am able to accept most insurance plans, including the following:
+For those seeking counseling services in the Kalamazoo area or throughout Michigan via telehealth, I am able to accept most insurance plans, including the following:

 - Anthem PPO